-Arriving on TheBody.com is the end result of getting neuropathy as a side effect of the medication, or the virus, or both.
-I found it such a vague disease and discovered very little information that wasn't commercially tinged, or scientifically impenetrable, so I decided to create a website and blog where practical information, hints, tips and experiences for patients could be gathered together in one place.
+Arriving on TheBody.com, originally, was the end result of getting neuropathy as a side effect of the medication, or the virus, or both.
+I found it such a vague disease and discovered very little information that wasn't commercially tinged, or scientifically impenetrable, so I decided to create a daily Blog and a website where practical information, hints, tips and experiences for patients could be gathered together in one place.

 I'm not a doctor or qualified medical expert, just someone with neuropathy and HIV who has spent the last few years researching the illness and trying to create information sources for people who want to know more.

 November 17, 2014 - HIV and Sexual Assault in Times of War: Conscious Acts of Terror -- A Blog Entry by Dave R.